 - Your deductible: $500

-- Gap insurance pays the difference between what is owed and what the physical damage insurance company pays (plus your deductible): $2,000
+- Gap insurance payout covers the difference between what is owed and what your collision coverage pays, plus your deductible: $2,000

-What is loan or lease coverage, and how does it differ from gap coverage?
+What is loan/lease coverage and how does it differ from gap coverage?

 While the terms gap insurance and loan/lease coverage are often used interchangeably, they aren’t quite the same.
-Gap insurance will pay the difference between the amount you still owe on a vehicle and the actual cash value (ACV) paid out by your car insurance company.
+Gap insurance will pay the difference between the amount you still owe on a vehicle and the actual cash value (ACV) paid out by your car insurance company, regardless of how much it is.

-Lease/loan coverage typically has limitations on how much it will pay out, such as 25% over the determined ACV of your vehicle.
-Both are minus your deductible.
+Lease/loan coverage, on the other hand, typically has limitations on how much it will pay out.
+In most cases, it limits coverage to 25% of the ACV of your vehicle.
+In most cases, lease or loan coverage doesn’t cover your deductible.

 Do I need gap insurance?

-And depreciation continues over the life of your car, especially in the first five years you own it.
-According to CarFax reporting on current depreciation rates, the value of a new vehicle can drop by more than 20% after the first 12 months of ownership.
+Depreciation continues over the life of your car, especially in the first five years you own it.
+According to Carfax, the value of a new vehicle can drop by more than 20% after the first 12 months of ownership.
 Then, for the next four years, you can expect your car to lose roughly 10% of its value annually.

-This means a new car can be worth as little as 40% of its original purchase price after five years.
-That means the payout for the car’s value will likely be much less than what you owe for at least the first several years.
+This means a new car can be worth as little as 40% of its original purchase price after five years, so an actual cash value insurance payout for your vehicle will likely be much less than what you owe for at least the first several years.

 If I bought my car outright, do I need gap insurance?

-There’s no reason to buy this coverage if you bought a car with cash and own it without a loan.
-It is for when you owe more than the value of your vehicle.
-If you have the car paid off and it’s no longer financed, you don’t owe more than the car is worth, so there would be no payout from gap coverage.
+There’s no reason to buy this coverage if you purchased the vehicle with cash or own it outright.
+Gap insurance only steps up when you owe more than the value of your vehicle.
+If you own the car outright, there would be no payout from gap coverage, so there is no need to carry this coverage.

 If I paid a high down payment, do I need gap insurance?